isikyus/defenders-of-kathrakopolis/README.md

 For fluff reasons, players are encouraged to build Strix, Ogre, half-human or human characters (rather than elves, dwarves, etc).

-Except for a few egregriously broken things (chained Summoner, etc.), there are no hard race or class restrictions.
+Except for a few egregiously broken things (chained Summoner, etc.), there are no hard race or class restrictions.
 However, spellcasters are heavily nerfed -- check the house rules below before building one.